Wari-Bateshwar ruins: History

+Ptolemy’s Sounagora

+Where exactly the "Sounagora" mentioned by the Greek geographer Ptolemy was located has been a question of interest among various archaeological researchers, many of whom point to this region of Bangladesh.
+The ancient Subarnagram is presently known as Sonargaon.
+This place is a char land (land rising from riverine silt deposits)—a famous medieval capital and river port.
+Therefore, it is assumed that the expanse of Sounagora–Subarnagram–Sonargaon stretched across a wide region populated by rivers such as Laksha, Brahmaputra, Arial Khan, and Meghna, encompassing areas like Savar, Kapasia, Barshi, Sreepur, Tok, Belabo, Marjal, Palash, Shibpur, Monohardi, and Wari-Bateshwar.
+Based on the discovery of colorful glass beads and sandwich glass beads at Wari-Bateshwar and evidence of external trade with various regions of India, Southeast Asia (Thailand), and the Mediterranean (Roman Empire), many archaeologists have identified Wari-Bateshwar as the "Sounagora" referred to by Ptolemy.

+From the village of Sonarutala, two dedicatory mounds—one stone and one terracotta—have been discovered.
+From their construction techniques and the technology of firing, it is inferred that these were used during the Chalcolithic period.
+In Pandu Raja’s mound in West Bengal, communities of the Chalcolithic era (1600 BCE–1400 BCE) built pottery in gray, reddish, and black colors stamped with impressions of rice husks.
+The tradition of mixing paddy or rice husks with clay to make bricks and pottery has been a longstanding cultural hallmark of this region.

+According to information gathered from Alexander and his army, Diodorus (69 BCE–16 CE), while writing about the lands beyond the Indus, noted that the region across the Ganges was under the dominance of the Gangaridai.
+It was mentioned that in the 4th century BCE, the king of the Gangaridai was immensely powerful.
+His army consisted of 6,000 infantry, 1,000 cavalry, and 700 war elephants.
+The data suggests that even faraway western countries remained aware of their name and fame for the following 500 years.

 Culture

 Despite the lack of inscription or written records, symbols on the discovered artifacts shed light on the cultural elements of the Wari-Bateshwar society.
 The punch-marked coins bear the solar and six-armed symbols, mountain with three arches surmounted by a crescent, Nandipada or taurine symbol and various animal motifs and geometric figures.
-On the other hand, Nandipada and Svastika symbols are found on stone querns.
-These symbols indicate the prevalence of Hinduism in the Wari-Bateshwar society.
+On the other hand, Nandipada and Swastika symbols are found on stone querns.
+These symbols indicate the presence of "Hinduism" in the Wari-Bateshwar society.

 Archaeobotanical study of carbonized seed and seed fragments reveals the predominance of rice agriculture.
 The subspecies cultivated was japonica rather than Indica, the more dominant cultivar in contemporary South India.
 Other crops included barley, oat, a small numbers of summer millets, a wide variety of summer and winter pulses, cotton, sesame and mustard.
 The abundance of cotton seed fragments indicate an important role of textile production in the Wari-Bateshwar economy.